Registered Dealers in Controlled Oils (RDCO): the RDCO Scheme: background

-The controlled oils are ‘red diesel’ (MGO), rebated bioblend, kerosene (MKO) and aviation turbine fuel (AVTUR).
+The controlled oils are ‘red diesel’ or Marked Gas Oil (MGO), rebated bioblend, kerosene, or Marked Kerosene Oil (MKO) and aviation turbine fuel (Avtur), which is jet fuel made from high-quality kerosene.
 Dealers have a responsibility to submit monthly returns detailing all sales of controlled oils.
 The only exceptions are dealers with a low throughput who are approved for annual returns, or dealers solely supplying Avtur or marine fuel.
 Dealers also have a duty of care to ensure that the oil sold is being put to legitimate use.
 Dealers registered as suppliers of red diesel for use in private pleasure craft also have a responsibility to charge and account for additional duty on such supplies and to submit quarterly or annual payment returns.

 Those dealers who do not comply with these requirements face a number of sanctions that will ultimately result in the loss of the authorisation enabling them to sell controlled oils.